-Align With The CDD Rule
+Align with the CDD Final Rule

 Find out how our AML solutions can help your business align CDD Final Rule

-Get StartedOn 11 May 2018, the Financial Crimes Enforcement Network (FinCEN) implemented its Final Rule, setting out a range of new customer due diligence (CDD) requirements for financial institutions in the United States.
+Effective CDD checksOn 11 May 2018, the Financial Crimes Enforcement Network (FinCEN) implemented its Final Rule, setting out a range of new customer due diligence (CDD) requirements for financial institutions in the United States.
 In more detail, the CDD Final Rule involves the specific obligation for banks, brokers and other obligated institutions to establish beneficial ownership of legal entity customers when opening new accounts and throughout the business relationship.
 In practice, that means that financial institutions must find out who controls the companies that they are doing business with and verify that those individuals are not engaged in criminal activities such as money laundering or the financing of terrorism.

 Since the Final Rule is an important AML/CFT consideration, firms should ensure they understand their obligations when implementing their own compliance programs.